stratisproject/Documentation/source/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 2. An attempt is made to connect to the peer.
 3. The Peer Discovery Loop asks for a "handshake" to be initialized.
 4. After the handshake has been completed, a ``getaddr`` message is sent.
-5. The returned ``addr`` message containing information on known nodes is handled by the peer address manager behaviour.
+5. The returned ``addr`` message containing information on known nodes is handled by the peer address manager behavior.

 The Stratis network protocol is 98% similar to the Bitcoin network protocol.
 More information on the Bitcoin network protocol is available `here <https://en.bitcoin.it/wiki/Protocol_documentation#Message_types>`_.

 Connection Manager
 -------------------

 The connection manager contains a list of the connected peers.
 This component and not P2P is talked to by the higher-level components such as the broadcast manager.
 This component provides an interface for banning peers.
 Other components decide who to ban and why, and then use the interface to achieve this.
-The mechanism for banning the peers is implemented by the *peer banning behaviour*.
-Peer banning behaviour does not consume any message; instead, if a message identifies a banned peer, the connection to the banned peer is dropped.
+The mechanism for banning the peers is implemented by the *peer banning behavior*.
+Peer banning behavior does not consume any message; instead, if a message identifies a banned peer, the connection to the banned peer is dropped.

 Behaviour Components
 ---------------------

-There are numerous behaviour components in the Full Node.
-For example: block puller behaviour, chained header behaviour, memory pool behaviour, and block store behaviour.
-You can think of the behaviour components as plugins which are responsible for filtering out messages that are not relevant to their related component.
-For example, memory pool behaviour only cares about messages related to the memory pool.
+There are numerous behavior components in the Full Node.
+For example: block puller behavior, chained header behavior, memory pool behavior, and block store behavior.
+You can think of the behavior components as plugins which are responsible for filtering out messages that are not relevant to their related component.
+For example, memory pool behavior only cares about messages related to the memory pool.

 Syncing with the blockchain
 ============================